1962–63 Egyptian Premier League

 The 1962–63 Egyptian Premier League, was the 13th season of the Egyptian Premier League, the top Egyptian professional league for association football clubs.
 The league consisted of 2 groups made up of 12 clubs.
 The season started on 28 September 1962 and ended on 5 June 1963.

-Tersana managed to win the league for the first time in the club's history.
+Tersana won the league for the first time in the club's history.